Math Riddles: Find the Missing Number in this 3 x 3 Magic Square

 Answer:

-Tell us in comments: Did you solve this magic square in less than 1 minute?
+Tell us in comments: Did you solve these find missing numbers puzzles correctly in 20 seconds each?

 Check out more math puzzles!